×Graptoveria 'Douglas Huth'

 How to Grow and Care

 The rules for Graptopetalums care are similar to those for most succulents.
-Container-bound plants thrive in a mixture of peat, sand or other grit, topsoil, and a little bit of compost.
+Container-bound plants thrive in a mixture of peat, sand, or other grit, topsoil, and some compost.
 Full sun is the best situation, but they will grow in partial sun with slightly rangy results.